 Consultation is a key part of FSANZ's standards development process.

 FSANZ developed and applied a standard communication strategy to this application.

-All calls for submissions are notified via the Food Standards Notification Circular, media release, FSANZ's social media tools and Food Standards News.
+The call for submissions was notified via the Food Standards Notification Circular, media release, FSANZ's social media tools and Food Standards News.

-The process by which FSANZ considers standards development matters is open, accountable, consultative and transparent.
-Public submissions are called to obtain the views of the public, including interested parties, on issues raised by the application and the impacts of regulatory options.
+The process by which FSANZ approaches standards development matters is open, accountable, consultative and transparent.
+Public submissions were called to obtain the views of interested parties on issues raised by the application and the impacts of regulatory options.
+FSANZ acknowledges the time taken by individuals and organisations to make submissions on this application.